 You can pick up your own Vote-By-Mail ballot from our office.
 This is available starting as soon as the ballots become available, around 30 days before Election Day, and extends through Election Day itself.

-If you pick up a Vote-by-Mail ballot on Election Day, you will need to complete an Election Day Vote-by-Mail Ballot Delivery Affidavit (PDF).
+If you pick up a Vote-by-Mail within 10 days of Election Day, you will need to complete an Vote-by-Mail Ballot Delivery Affidavit (PDF).

 How Do I Complete and Return my Vote-by-Mail Ballot?